AI technology can now be connected to your CMS; these use cases show how it can improve user experience and editorial workflow.

 - Use Cognitive Services to create alt tags for images and other non-text media

 - “Read” the article, auto-write a summary or suggest suitable images and tags

 3. Anticipate user needs with Real-time Optimisation

-- Spots usability errors, creates on-the-fly A/B tests and helps derive outcome faster
+- Spot usability errors, create on-the-fly A/B tests and help derive outcome faster

-- Content simplifies itself when user is showing fatigue, e.g. clicking through pages quickly
+- Content simplifies itself when a user is showing fatigue, e.g. clicking through pages quickly

 - A glossary, FAQ or wizard that adjusts to the user's learning curve

 Contrary to some rather bombastic articles out there, AI has not yet "revolutionised" CMS - or any other industry for that matter.
 However, whilst more time is needed for the game-changing powers of AI to show through, the technology is available to use now, and the use cases described above offer genuine benefits.

 More importantly, the toolkit to deploy the technology is also available.
 In Episerver, Individualised Content is a core pillar of the CMS, whereas our Pipeline DXS is one avenue to infuse AI in your Umbraco site.
 With all the pieces in place, the time is right to give yourself an early-adopter boost and make AI a core component in your 2018 digital strategy.